-The matching score St(AC, Li, Lq) in terms of question type is calculated as follows.
+The matching score $St(AC, L_i, L_q)$ in terms of question type is calculated as follows.
 Firstly, a question type is estimated by the type of an interrogative and other clue expressions.
-According to the question type, one of three semantic type analyzers is performed.
-If the question type is in the entity class like (7) PERSON, all of retrieved sentences are passed to an NE recognizer to find named entities.
-The matching score is calculated according to the consistency between the NE type and the question type.
+According to the question

-When the question type is supported by our numerical expression extractor like LENGTH, a set of patterns are use to filter out answer candidates that are not numerics or do not have suitable unit expressions.
+When the question type is supported by our numerical expression extractor, like LENGTH, a set of patterns is used to filter out answer candidates that are not numerics or do not have suitable unit expressions.
 Then, retrieved sentences with suitable numerics are passed to the extractor to obtain triplets (object, attribute, numeric+unit).
 The matching score is calculated according to the consistency with respect to triplets.

-If the question type is one of other simple numeric expressions like DATE, a set of patterns are applied to retrieved sentences to filter out answer candidates that are not numerics or do not have suitable unit expressions.
+If the question type is one of other simple numeric expressions like DATE, a set of patterns is applied to retrieved sentences to filter out answer candidates that are not numerics or do not have suitable unit expressions.

-4 A\ Search Algorithm for Sentential Matching
+4 A Search Algorithm for Sentential Matching

 It is very inefficient that all of processes are uniformly performed for every answer candidate.
 Since one sub-process in sentential matching has dependency on some other sub-processes, the calculation of matching score for a candidate can be broken down into a series of execution of several sub-processes in order of the dependency.
-We therefore proposed a sentential matching method with a controlled search, which processes the most promising candidate firstly.
+We therefore have proposed a sentential matching method with a controlled search, which processes the most promising candidate firstly.
 The control also works effectively in finding n-best candidates.